 Strike a seated pose during tummy time with your baby or during playtime with the kids on the floor.
 Integrating yoga into whatever you are doing can help make you feel more at ease.
 You can do something like a child pose, a simple pose that will lengthen the spine and open the hips.
 Knees wide on the floor, bring feet together, and lengthen torso over legs.
 Or a cobbler pose, sitting up straight with soles of the feet together, knees open wide.
 This pose helps open the hips.
 These are ways to keep working the body to keep yourself open and strong when you find you can’t make the time.

 Try restorative yoga.
 When the kids are out of sight, sometimes a light yummy yoga pose is all you need to recharge.
 Try Legs Up the Wall.
 Start seated.
 Sit as close as you can to the wall and swing your leg up against the wall.
 Your legs can relax from your busy day and all you have to do is listen to yourself breathe.
 It’s very calming and a helpful way to reduce stress.

 Do nothing.
 Sit and just be present.
 Yoga teaches us to be present, not thinking about the future or the past.
-Sometimes we are running around like a race horse, trying to do everything we can.
+Sometimes we are running around like a racehorse, trying to do everything we can.
 Let’s just try to take time to do absolutely nothing.
-Sit and drink a cup of coffee or tea and just be present without any distraction.
+Sit and drink a cup of coffee or tea and just be present without any distractions.

-Hope some of these tips work for you like they’ve worked for me!
+Hope some of these tips work for you as they’ve worked for me!